vicw0ng-hk/STA-20-2/code-server.md

 ### Current method of coding on `academy` server

-- Text editors such as [VIM](https://github.com/vim/vim), [GNU nano](https://www.nano-editor.org/) in terminal after [SSH](https://intranet.cs.hku.hk/csintranet/contents/technical/howto/ssh.jsp#connectcs)
+- Text editors such as [VIM](https://github.com/vim/vim), [GNU nano](https://www.nano-editor.org/) in terminal after [SSH](https://intranet.cs.hku.hk/csintranet/contents/technical/howto/ssh.jsp#connectcs);
-- Text editors such as [Gedit](https://gitlab.gnome.org/GNOME/gedit), [Atom](https://github.com/atom/atom) after connecting via [X2Go](https://intranet.cs.hku.hk/csintranet/contents/technical/howto/x2go/index.jsp)
+- Text editors such as [Gedit](https://gitlab.gnome.org/GNOME/gedit), [Atom](https://github.com/atom/atom) after connecting via [X2Go](https://intranet.cs.hku.hk/csintranet/contents/technical/howto/x2go/index.jsp);
-- Using local text editors to open files during SFTP connection.
+- Using local text editors to open files during SFTP connection;
 - ...

 ### Why code-server?

 It resembles the [CS50 IDE](https://ide.cs50.io/) used by [Harvard University](https://www.harvard.edu/)'s [CS50](https://cs50.harvard.edu/) and is even more powerful.
-It provides access to file manager, terminal emulator, text editor, a huge selection of extensions and so much more, in a browser.
+It provides access to file manager, terminal emulator, text editor, a huge selection of extensions and so much more, in a browser;

-It is easier to get used to than Vim and nano.
+It is easier to get used to than Vim and nano;

-It requires less bandwidth than X2Go and hence is a lot smoother.
+It requires less bandwidth than X2Go and hence is a lot smoother;

-It provides an integratd coding environment so you don't have to switch apps between writing and compiling.
+It provides an integratd coding environment so you don't have to switch apps between writing and compiling;

 ...